-Functional and Free
+Functional & Free

-So in my case, I was high in arsenic and mercury which are nerve toxins.
-Again, the numbness, and tingling, carpal tunnel, ulnar neuropathy.
-So, arsenic, I mean, I was eating a healthy diet well, at the time I was eating a lot of rice.
-I’m gonna go to the Chinese restaurant, the next door at my office, and I would just load up on it, I would get mixed vegetables with rice.
-I would skip the chicken and I’m like, “Just give me extra rice instead.
+When I tested heavy metals, I was high in arsenic and mercury which are nerve toxins.
+Again, the numbness, tingling, carpal tunnel, ulnar neuropathy.
+As far as arsenic, I was eating a healthy diet which included a lot of rice.
+I went to the Chinese restaurant, the next door at my office, and I would load up on it.
+I would get mixed vegetables with rice.
+I would skip the chicken and would get me extra rice instead.

 Using Research and Experience to Help Others

-Benefits of The FreeDiet
+Benefits of The FreeDiet®

-I call it The FreeDiet.
-And that’s a diet that really helped me and within that diet is also a candida diet for yeast overgrowth which most everyone that has Hashimoto’s, an autoimmune condition, almost every single person I’ve seen is dealing with yeast overgrowth issues.
-Again, wrapping up that immune system and causing wreaking havoc on your whole system.
-So if you and if you want a copy of phase one in The FreeDiet, I’d be happy to share that with you.
+I call it The FreeDiet®.
+And that’s the diet that really helped me.
+Within this diet is also a candida diet for yeast overgrowth which most everyone that has Hashimoto’s, an autoimmune condition, almost every person I’ve seen is dealing with yeast overgrowth issues.
+Ramping up that immune system and wreaking havoc on your whole body.
+So if you and if you want a copy of phase one of The FreeDiet®, I’d be happy to share that with you.

 Replacing the Deficiency

 Often selenium is low.
 Iodine, which is very controversial because so many people out there saying iodine is the devil if you have Hashimoto’s.
-However, when I tested myself, I was low in it and many other patients I tested are low, we give iodine and that really helps.
+However, when I tested myself, I was low in it and many other patients I test are low.
+When we give iodine and that can really help.
 If you’re low and you replenish that, it helps tremendously.
 If you don’t need iodine and you take it, it can make thyroid issues worse.
-So, that’s one thing really needs to be tested before you go around and take it.
+So, that’s one thing really needs to be tested before you go and take it.